akhealth/EIS-Modernization/procurement-docs-search/Attachment A - DHSS IT Requirements Agile Acquisition.md

 > complete security plans and/or security plan updates.
 Due to the
 > complexities of the required security planning documentation, the
 > Offeror will roadmap the security plan development approach with the
 > State within the first two iterations of contract execution.
-This
+The State
-> roadmap will be submitted to the Department Security Office and/or
+> will submit the roadmap to the Department Security Office and/or their
-> their designees for review and approval.
+> designees for review and approval, and the State and the Offeror will
+> collaborate on presentations, clarifications and modifications
+> required by the Department Security Office.

 ![](./media/image8.png)